netscaler/netscaler-helm-charts/citrix-cpx-with-ingress-controller/README.md

 helm install citrix-cpx-with-ingress-controller citrix/citrix-cpx-with-ingress-controller --set license.accept=yes,serviceType.nodePort.enabled=True
 ```

-Additionally `serviceType.nodePort.httpPort` and `serviceType.nodePort.httpsPort` arguments can be used to select the nodePort for the CPX service for HTTP and HTTPS ports.
+Additionally, `serviceType.nodePort.httpPort` and `serviceType.nodePort.httpsPort` arguments can be used to select the nodePort for the CPX service for HTTP and HTTPS ports.

 ## Configuration